dd86k/WinYourDesktop/README.md

 And I'm bringing, or will try to bring, an implementation for Windows.

+# How do I use it?

+## Via CLI

+C:\\>WinYourDesktop test.desktop

+## Via GUI

+Comming at some point!

+## Open automatically

+To make WinYourDesktop open desktop file, go in the properties of a desktop file (via right click), then make WinYourDesktop open desktop files by default.

+tl;dr: Right click desktop file, Properties, Make default.

 # Notes

 - Straightforward and simple thing for now.